House intel chairman facing new calls to step down from Trump-Russia probe

 Rep. Eric Swalwell, another California Democrat, offered his own harsh assessment.
 “Chairman Nunes should no longer be anywhere near this investigation, let alone leading it,” he said in a statement.

-Democrats on the committee have been hesitant previously to demand Nunes’ departure from the probe.
+Democrats on the committee have been hesitant previously to demand Nunes’ departure from the probe, despite his role in the Trump transition.
 But developments in recent days, including Nunes’ cancellation of the committee’s second public hearing that was to take place Tuesday, have raised tensions on the committee.

 Last week, Nunes angered Schiff and other Democrats on the committee by revealing that he had seen secret documents that he said showed that some members of the Trump transition team had turned up in legally authorized intercepts of foreign officials.
 The documents, Nunes said, had nothing to do with the Russia probe, but he revealed them to reporters and then discussed them with Trump without sharing them with the committee.